XYZMojtaba/v2ray-config-renamer/README.md

 To use this script, follow the steps below:

-1. **Navigate to the Download Folder**: Before running the script, change directory to the folder containing your input file.
+1. **Navigate to the Input File Folder**: Before running the script, change directory to the folder containing your input file.
 For example, if your input file is located in the Download folder, run the following command:

     ```sh
     cd ~/storage/shared/Download